 The installation of the first group of mosaics was completed on Monday 16th October, when Helen and Derek fitted the mosaic at 4 South Terrace.

 All thirteen of the phase one mosaics are shown below.
 An interim leaflet has been prepared which gives information about each one.
 Copies of this are now available at the project office and the Library.

-A second group will be prepared next year (2018).
-Once all of them have been installed, a booklet will be produced and published early in 2019 to guide the visitor along the trail and interpret the significance of each mosaic.
+The phase 2 mosaics are shown below.
+As stated above, a booklet will be produced and published early in 2019 to guide the visitor along the trail and interpret the significance of each mosaic.

 A visible record of history along the High Street